kevinlondon/kevinlondon.github.io/_posts/2023-05-01-senior-engineer-job-search-preparation.md

   guide](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)
   by Alex Xu.
 A helpful guide for getting a feel for a framework and kinds of problems you might see in a System Design interview.
-  I recommend reading through all the resources linked at the end of each chapter to cement your learnings.
+  Read through all the resources linked at the end of each chapter to cement your learnings.
 - [System Design Interview – An Insider's Guide: Volume 2](https://www.amazon.com/System-Design-Interview-Insiders-Guide/dp/1736049119) by Alex Xu and Sahn Lam.
 Came out in early March 2022.
 Fantastic resource which goes into greater depth than the first System Design book.
 Same recommendations apply.